mdesilva/bootstrap/README.md

 # bootstrap
-Simple bootstrap layout for evaluation purposes
+Simple, one page, scrolling bootstrap layout for evaluation purposes